6 essential components of a great homepage

 #6: Keep it friendly

 User-friendly, that is!
-If this is the first time someone is visiting you online, they may know nothing about your business.
+If this is the first time someone visits you online, they may know nothing about your business.
 Don’t put them off by using confusing navigation, overly complicated design details, or headache-inducing technical jargon.

 Instead, you can create a good customer experience by using language that’s easy to understand, plus plenty of white space that guides visitors through the page and gives each piece of content room to breathe.